Who We Are

 Amanda Yarbro-Dill, Executive Director

 Amanda was born and raised in rural West Tennessee and has lived in Memphis since 2007.
 She lives in her Cooper-Young home with her husband, Brandon, two daughters, and two dogs.
-She enjoys walking her kids to school daily, hiking, cooking, attending shows at the Levitt Shell, and travel.
+She enjoys walking her kids to school daily, hiking, cooking, attending shows at the Overton Park Shell, and travel.
 She hopes to bring more opportunities for her favorite combo of activities to the neighborhood — free family fun, as well as community building experiences, and enabling members to use the association as a resource to develop projects and events.

 The CYCA Board of Directors